1. Identify and include all income-producing assets in your manufacturing company valuation.

 Under the well-known Comparative Transaction Method, you basically compare your business with similar manufacturing companies that have sold in the recent past.

 There is a strong market for private firms in many segments of the manufacturing industry.
-Pricing multiples derived from such business sales can help you determine the fair market value of your business in a very compelling way.
+Valuation multiples derived from such business sales can help you determine the fair market value of your business in a very compelling way.

-For small manufacturing firms, the pricing multiples of choice are based on the business revenues and earnings.
+For small manufacturing firms, the valuation multiples of choice are based on the business revenues and earnings.
 In other words, you can estimate your business value by applying such multiples to your own business revenue or earnings.

 Income-based business valuation: Discounted Cash Flow and Multiple of Discretionary Earnings methods